The Hermitian Distance degree of an Algebraic Variety: The HD discriminant

 and we can spot the equation defining the evolute as the first factor and the outward evolute as the second factor.
 The real zero locus of this polynomial is plotted in Figure~\ref{discparab}.

-Note that the exponent in which appears the outward evolute is $3$, this is related to Corollary~\ref{singdisc}. \paragraph{}
+Observe that the exponent in which appears the outward evolute is $3$, this is related to Corollary~\ref{singdisc}.

-The HD polynomial, see Section~\ref{sec:hdpoly}, of the parabola $X=V(z_2-z_1^2)\subseteq\C^2$ has degree $5$ in $t^2$ and consist in $131$ monomials.
+The HD polynomial, see Section~\ref{sec:hdpoly}, of $X$ has degree $5$ in $t^2$ and consist of $131$ monomials.
 For real points the HD polynomial consists in $79$ terms and decomposes

 where

 \end{ex}

 \begin{ex} (Circle).
 The unit circle